jurgenwigg/py3S60/newcore/Doc/c-api/unicode.rst

 .. c:function:: PyObject* PyUnicode_DecodeFSDefault(const char *s)

-   Decode a null-terminated string from the :term:`filesystem encoding and error handler`.
+   Decode a null-terminated string using :c:data:`Py_FileSystemDefaultEncoding` and the :c:data:`Py_FileSystemDefaultEncodeErrors` error handler.

    If :c:data:`Py_FileSystemDefaultEncoding` is not set, fall back to the locale encoding.